MWDelaney/acf-flexible-content-blocks/README.md

 ## Templates
 Basic templates for each layout are included.
 These templates are designed to be simple for styling via your theme.
 To override the included templates, copy the template(s) you wish to override from `templates` to your theme in a sub-directory called `fcb-templates`

+### Base template wrapper
+The layout base can be overridden on a per-block-type basis.
+When a block is rendered, the plugin will first look in your theme, and then in the plugin directory, for `layout-base-[layout_name].php` (e.g. `layout-base-content_with_media.php`) if a specific base doesn't exist, the plugin will load the `layout-base.php` template.

+### Block-specific template parts
+Like the base template, each template part's file name can be appended with a layout name (like `content_with_media` to override the template for that layout only.
+For example, `[your-theme]/fcb-templates/blocks/parts/block-cta-content_with_media.php` will be loaded only for calls to action in the "Content with Media" layout.